 Right from our very first user, trust has always been our currency.
 Many have come to us with expectations that are impossible to achieve - 10% monthly for instance.
 We’ve always been clear about such requests, our commitment is to manage your money for steady growth and not make false promises that get you excited.
-Three years on, that hasn’t changed.
+Six years on, that hasn’t changed.

 Interest Rates Update

 From March 1, 2020, we’ll update interest rates for our savings plans.
 We’ll share every single detail with you on why we are making this choice.
 It’s a necessary move to preserve your trust in us and your funds.
 For your ease, we have broken this explainer into sections:

 - Where does the interest on your savings come from?

 - Why are our interest rates changing?